 While a warning (W) is the least severe of the negative academic actions, it serves as a reminder that future semesters below 2.00 may result in more serious consequences.
 In fact, a student on warning whose subsequent term GPA is below a 2.00 will be placed on probation (P) the following term.
-Students who receive an academic warning are required to work in consultation with their academic advisor or the Academic Success Center to develop a plan for academic improvement.
-A student who is subject to both academic warning and academic probation will be placed on academic probation.
+Students on academic warning status are required to work in consultation with their academic advisor or the Academic Success Center to develop a plan for academic improvement.
 The academic warning is not part of the student's permanent academic record.